 It's classified.

-I haven't seen it, but I think the president generally sides on the on the side of transparency.
+But I think the president generally sides on the side of transparency.

-But on on the first question, I think that um where we stand is that is that again there's been significant investigation so far and no evidence of any sort of collusion.
+But on the first question, I think that where we stand is that, again, there's been significant investigations so far and no evidence of any sort of collusion.

-When he hears things like the the text between Peter Strzok and Lisa Page, does that of course that frustrates him?
+When he hears things like the text between Peter Strzok and Lisa Page, does that change?

-I think something else that he's continually mentioned is the fact that uh McCabe's wife received seven hundred thousand dollars in political contributions from one of the Clinton's closest personal friends and Terry McCullough, and yet was leading the investigation into Hillary Clinton.
+I think something else that he's continually mentioned is the fact that McCabe's wife received $700,000 in political contributions from one of Clinton's closest personal friends and Terry McCullough, and yet was leading the investigation into Hillary Clinton.

 So yes, I think he's concerned about several appearances of conflict of interest there.